 The Experimental Physics Investigators Initiative recognizes the need for support at a time in a researcher’s career when they can be creative and productive but may feel hampered as their early-career funding dries up.
 The initiative will provide significant funding to enable researchers to venture in new directions that have the potential to transform the field.
 We are organizing efforts to bring these scholars together to help encourage new ideas and collaborations, and to reinforce and help these scientists build a productive and inclusive research culture in their labs and within their department and university.

-Each grant will provide $1,250,000 over five years with additional funds available for research equipment.
+Each grant will provide $1,250,000 over five years with some additional funds available for research equipment.
 This amount includes a 12.5% indirect cost allowance on eligible expenses.
-Grants will be made to the applicant’s non-profit or public university or research institution.
+Grants will be made to the applicant’s university or research institution.

-Investigators must have earned tenure (or equivalent) at their U.S. institution and be within five years of that appointment at the time of application.
+Investigators must have earned tenure (or equivalent) at their current U.S. institution and be within five years of that appointment at the time of application.
 Investigators must not have access to significant funding (conventional or flexible) to pursue the research ideas described in the proposal.
+Applicants who feel they are mid-career scientists but do not exactly meet these requirements may request a waiver within the application portal to these requirements.

 Selection of experimental physics investigators will use a two-stage process.
 In the first stage, we encourage individuals from U.S. institutions to submit pre-proposals.

-A frequently asked questions document provides answers to many questions.
-If you have additional questions or concerns that are not covered in the FAQ, please contact us at firstname.lastname@example.org.
+An application guide and frequently asked questions page provides answers to many questions.
+Visit the application portal after reading the guide.
+If you have additional questions or concerns that are not covered in the FAQ, please contact us at email@example.com.

 Q&A Office Hour

-The Moore Foundation Experimental Physics Investigators team hosted informational sessions to answer questions regarding the 2023 preproposal application process.
-The presentation slides from the virtual office hour are available for view.
+The Moore Foundation Experimental Physics Investigators team hosts informational sessions each year to answer questions regarding the application process.
+The presentation slides from the most recent office hours are available for reference.